Autonomous vehicles are an exciting new technology feared by some and embraced by others.

 What was once only found in science-fiction is now making its way to a highway near you.
 For better or worse, driverless vehicles represent the next leap forward for the transportation industry.

 There are obvious benefits to the automation of vehicles.
 However, there are also risks to consider.
-Even those who embrace technology may have reservations about sharing the road with a vehicle if it lacks a human pilot.
+Even those who embrace technology may have reservations about sharing the road with a vehicle that lacks a human pilot.
 This technology requires thorough testing to safeguard against potential hazards.

 Technology’s main purpose has always been to make our lives easier.
 If you value the convenience of mobile phones or have benefitted from cutting-edge medical procedures, you know firsthand how helpful technology can be.

-Whether it’s taking you to work or picking up a shipment of freight across the country, autonomous vehicles take the driver out of the equation in an effort to speed up transportation options.
+Whether it’s taking you to work or picking up a shipment of freight across the country, autonomous vehicles take the driver out of the equation.
+This can prove very helpful for those who have disabilities that prevent them from driving, or for those who simply dislike being behind the wheel.

 Many people look back at the technologies of the past and note how they evolved into the solutions we enjoy today.
 You may have noticed that vehicles, even those meant to be driven by humans, have changed significantly in recent decades.

-The same type of technology used in these devices is present in self-driving kits for vehicles.
+The same driver-assist technologies available in many vehicles today are also in self-driving vehicles.
 Cameras and sensors capture the vehicle’s surroundings, alerting the algorithm to potential hazards so it can make safe adjustments on route to its destination.

-In this regard, autonomous vehicles can perform on the roads just like you would.
+In this regard, autonomous vehicles can perform on the roads just like you would, or better.
 They can sense obstacles, assess the situation, and make decisions – all within a millisecond.

-But the big question of whether a machine is safe enough to drive itself on roads full of people remains a topic of controversy in the transportation industry.
+But the big question of whether a machine is safe enough to drive itself on roads full of people remains a topic of controversy.

 Plenty of technologies have faced backlash from traditionalists.
 Even as they gained more public acceptance and their benefits became more apparent, people have continually cited concerns about technology’s impact on society.